pkp/pkp-docs/learning-ojs/en/users-and-roles.md

 ---
 book: learning-ojs
 version: 3.3
+title: Learning Open Journal Systems 3.3 - Users and Roles
 ---

 # Users and Roles

-This section provides access to all of the user accounts associated with your journal, as well as the opportunity to manage roles and permissions.
+This section provides information on accessing all of user accounts associated with your journal, as well as managing roles and permissions.

 ## Managing Users